meera/askteam-ShapeArt/readme.txt

 This  is  our mantra -
 "For complex graphical needs, hire a pro graphic designer.
-For simple graphical need, use ShaeArt!"
+For simple graphical need, use ShapeArt!"

 Major features in ShapeArt include: